 - Cook the Potatoes Just Right.
 The trick to a perfect sheet pan meal is making it so the potatoes are done at the same time as the other items.
 Here we cook the potatoes alone until they are done, and then add the fish and veggies.
 Using par-boiled potatoes or potatoes that were cooked previously will help this process along.

 - Saute it Instead.
-Use this recipe for Honey Garlic Salmon to see how I make a similar dish on the stovetop.
+Use this recipe for Honey Garlic Salmon or Tuscan Salmon to see how I make a similar dish on the stovetop.

 - Try it with Chicken.
 The flavors of butter, garlic and herbs are also delicious with chicken.
 Similarly to my Sheet Pan Chicken Thighs recipe, you can use chicken thighs here as well.
 If using chicken, cook the meat with the potatoes since it will need more time.